babel/website/_posts/2017-01-23-upgrade-guide.md

 mocha --compilers js:babel-register
 ```

-We need to add `babel-register` as a new dependecy:
+We need to add `babel-register` as a new dependency:

 ```sh
 npm install --save-dev babel-register